ahoucbvtw/PWCC_Crawler/README.md

  ## Result

- This is all of data in is this card：[2003 lebron rc topps chrome refractor psa](https://reurl.cc/XWeqQg), amd I was built the Table below.
+ This is all of data in is this card：[2003 lebron rc topps chrome refractor psa](https://reurl.cc/XWeqQg), and I was built the Table below.

  ![alt text](https://raw.githubusercontent.com/ahoucbvtw/PWCC_Crawler/main/Picture/05.jpg "The table of crawled data")

- And here is the total price of year run chart.
+ Here is the total price of year run chart.

  ![alt text](https://raw.githubusercontent.com/ahoucbvtw/PWCC_Crawler/main/Picture/07.png "The total price of run chart")